 “They did what they called a “single pixel pass” which was black with some fine coloured lines and looked like an edge detection filter in photoshop.
 They used this to detect detail that was too sharp – too CG – and created a matte from the single pixel pass to soften only those details that were too sharp.”

-There is a precedent to non-photo real observation of pictures in remote imaging that harkens all the way back to WWII; they used to use infrared images to spot tanks.
+There is precedent to non-photo real observation of pictures in remote imaging that harkens all the way back to WWII; they used to use infrared images to spot tanks.
 Camouflage weapons of war rely on confusing the human visual system to hide in plain sight.
 Our brain, accustomed to certain ways of seeing, does not want to work hard to identify images.
 It’s lazy, and easy to trick when it encounters an image that roughly fits what our mind expects to see.
-However, when an image is presented to us in an unfamiliar way, our mind wakes up, and with our perception altered, details we did not previously identify stand-out.
+However, when an image is presented to us in an unfamiliar way, the mind wakes up, and with our perception altered, details we did not previously identify stand-out.
 With enough exposure to these altered visuals, we retrain the brain to recognize what new details mean, and in the case of the tank hunters — there is a tank there.

 An edge detection is essentially an analysis of the slope of an image (a simple 3×3 convolution filter).
 It is the surface normal of the UP vector, if this were a 3D model.
 Were the image a map of the Grand Canyon, it would inform us how steep each of the cliff edges were with greater intensity — and for you texture painters the edges where grass does not grow. (thats a texture painting hint).

-Film grain or sensor noise exists in most images, an unavoidable artifact, and it is unique to each recorded image.
+Film grain or sensor noise exists in most images, an unavoidable artifact, and it is unique to each recorded picture.
 When a synthesized item must seamlessly composite with a photographed one, the two must match perfectly or the illusion suffers.
 The grain must be replicated and balanced.
 Scanned grain images, or Fourier frequency analysis plug-ins are the most common solution to add grain back in.
 These methods recreate the structure of the grain, but do not always balance the levels of grain per channel, leaving it to trial and error for the artist.
 Edge detection reveals this per-channel variance and the adjustments can be fine tuned.

 What a wealth of information!
 Edge sharpness, image softness, color bleed, grain matching, and slope prediction for texture mapping.
 Not bad for a little 3×3 convolution filter.
 For me, it is hard to quantify how much a simple effect like edge detection has changed the quality of my work over the years.